adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 between "X" and "R".

-Internally the path is stored as ``list`` of ``list`` of ``str``, i.e. as list of subpaths, where each subpath is a list of names of high symmetry points.
+Internally the path is stored as ``list`` of ``list`` of ``str``, i.e. as list of subpaths, where each subpath is a list of names of high-symmetry points.
 Functions :py:func:`wulfric.kpoints.get_path_as_string` and :py:func:`wulfric.kpoints.get_path_as_list` can be used for conversion between representations if necessary.